pedromn0/my-recipes-milestone-3/README.md

 The initial wireframe consist in:

-1. Navbar with the following options - All Recipes, Profile, Add Recipes, Log in and Log out.
+1. Navbar with the following options - All Recipes, Profile, Add Recipes, Log in, Log out and Register.
 Depending on the user in session or not some options will be shown or not.
-2. Sidebar with the following options - All Recipes, Profile, Add Recipes, Log in and Log out.
+2. Sidebar with the following options - All Recipes, Profile, Add Recipes, Log in, Log out and Register.
 Depending on the user in session or not some options will be shown or not.
 3. All Recipes home pages consist of a search bar and the all cards that function as quick viewers to the recipes available to everyone.
 In each card there is a button to access the complete information of the recipe.
 4. Each recipe page has an image, general commentary, list of ingredients, method or preparation, time estimated, food tag and who created that recipe.
 5. Add recipe consist of the same information provided in the recipe page but in format of a form to be filled and storaged, plus two buttons cancel and add to action that function.